Speed up Edge or fix display issues by managing graphics hardware acceleration.

 What Is Hardware Acceleration?

-Microsoft Edge uses a feature called hardware acceleration.
+Microsoft Edge has a feature called hardware acceleration.
 When you turn it on, Edge moves graphics and text rendering work from your computer’s main processor (CPU) to your graphics card (GPU).
 This frees up your CPU to run other programs faster.

 Why Disable Hardware Acceleration?